Vincent-Firmante/Coffee-Shop-POS-System/README.md

 ### Cashier
 1. Login with cashier account
 2. Select menu categories and add items to order
-3. Adjust quantities and remove items as needed
+3. Adjust and remove items as needed
 4. Process payment to complete the sale
-5. View transaction history (if enabled)
+5. View transaction history

 ### Manager
 1. Login with manager account